 Having the 10th overall pick in the draft, the Raiders had an opportunity to get key talent.
 Most notably at defensive tackle, cornerback, and kicker.

-The defense has been looking for an interior pass rusher for the last three years.
+- Defensive Tackle: The defense has been looking for an interior pass rusher for the last three years.
 The Raiders could use someone who can push the pocket up the middle.

-Sebastian Janikowski's value showed last season as Giorgio Tavecchio struggled.
+- Kicker: Sebastian Janikowski's value showed last season as Giorgio Tavecchio struggled.
 With Janikowski now in Seattle, it would be wise to bring in another kicker to compete with Tavecchio.

 On draft day, Oakland traded back to the 15th overall pick with Arizona so that the Cardinals could draft UCLA quarterback Josh Rosen.
 When it came time to pick, Oakland selected UCLA offensive tackle Kolton Miller with the 15th pick.
-Miller is built like the ideal left tackle, but struggled to maintain his feet into contact.
+Miller is built like the ideal left tackle, but he struggled to maintain his feet into contact.

 Oakland also notably drafted LSU defensive end Arden Key in the third round, Michigan defensive tackle Maurice Hurst in the fifth, and Oklahoma State wide receiver Marcell Ateman in the seventh.
-Key was viewed as the top pass rushing defensive end in the draft but comes with some durability concerns and has to answer for his four month absence from LSU due to "personal issues."
+Key was viewed as the top pass rushing defensive end in the draft but comes with some durability concerns and has to answer for his four-month absence from LSU due to "personal issues."

 Arden Key Highlights

-What To Expect
+What to Expect

 Looking at the roster of this team alone, they look to be back on the right track to the postseason.

 Just seeing what Jon Gruden was able to due with quarterbacks like Rich Gannon and Brad Johnson, I can only imagine how he can help Derek Carr.
-If he can stay healthy, Carr should rebound nicely from his below average 2017.
-Marshawn Lynch is 32 and Doug Martin has had more good than bad in his career so it might be a running back by committee in this offense.
+If he can stay healthy, Carr should rebound nicely from his below-average 2017.
+Marshawn Lynch is 32, and Doug Martin has had more good than bad in his career, so it might be a running back by committee in this offense.

-If Arden Key can keep his head on straight and Maurice Hurst can manage his heart condition, the rookies can pair with Khalil Mack and Bruce Irvin to have a dangerous and deep group of pass rushers.
-The team signed three linebackers in free agency and they should pair well with each other.
-Derrick Johnson has been a productive Pro Bowler for years and Tahir Whitehead and Kyle Wilbur are solid players.
+If Arden Key can keep his head on straight and Maurice Hurst can manage his heart condition, the rookies can pair with Bruce Irvin to have a dangerous and deep group of pass rushers.
+The team signed three linebackers in free agency, and they should pair well with each other.
+Derrick Johnson has been a productive Pro Bowler for years, and Tahir Whitehead and Kyle Wilbur are solid players.

-Best Record They Can Hope For: 9-7
+Best Record They Can Hope For: 6-10